pdphilip/laravel-elasticsearch/README.md

 # Laravel x Elasticsearch

-This package extends Laravel's Eloquent model and query builder for Elasticsearch.
-The goal of this package is to use Elasticsearch in laravel as if it were native to Laravel.
+This package extends Laravel's Eloquent model and query builder with seamless integration of Elasticsearch functionalities.
+Designed to feel native to Laravel, this plugin enables you to work with Eloquent models while leveraging the powerful search and analytics capabilities of Elasticsearch.

 ### Read the [Documentation](https://elasticsearch.pdphilip.com/)